 Amelia Langston, MD

-Dr. Langston has been a member of the Emory faculty since 1998, and is currently an Associate Professor of Hematology/Oncology.
+Dr. Langston has been a member of the Emory faculty since 1998, and is currently an Professor of Hematology/Oncology.
 She graduated from Washington University School of Medicine in St Louis, did her Internal Medicine residency training at Duke University Medical Center and fellowship training at the University of Washington/Fred Hutchinson Cancer Research Center.
 Dr. Langston is the Medical Director and Section Chief of the Bone Marrow Transplant Program, and she is also an active researcher in the Leukemia Program with a primary interest in acute myelogenous leukemia and myelodysplastic syndromes.
 Her other research interests include novel approaches for allogeneic transplantation, prevention and therapy of graft-versus-host disease, and prevention and management of opportunistic infections in immunocompromised patients.